jadealx/SQL/README.md

 ## Overview

-This project analyzes a grocery store's rewards program using SQL to assess its effectiveness and identify areas for improvement.
-The analysis examines customer engagement, spending patterns, and the effectiveness of various rewards.
+This project analyzes a grocery store's rewards program using SQL to assess customer engagement, spending patterns, and the overall effectiveness of the rewards system.
+The analysis aims to identify key opportunities for optimizing the program to enhance customer satisfaction and profitability by examining how customers are earning and redeeming points, as well as which products and promotions are driving value.

 ## Analysis Includes

+- **Customer Spending Behavior**: Analyzes customer spending patterns to understand how they influence reward redemption.
-- **Points Distribution**: Counts the number of distinct customers who have earned points.
+- **Reward Redemption Analysis**: Evaluates the number of customers engaging with the rewards program and their corresponding spending.
-- **Customer Spending Analysis**: Identifies customers who spent more than $100 in a single transaction and earned points.
-- **Most Redeemed Rewards**: Analyzes which rewards are redeemed most frequently.
-- **Average Points Per Transaction**: Calculates the average points earned per transaction for customers spending over $50.
-- **Spending Level Points Adjustment**: Categorizes transactions into spending levels and examines how points are distributed.
-- **Promotion Effectiveness**: Assesses the impact of promotions and rewards on sales.
-- **Product Performance**: Evaluates which products are associated with high-value transactions.
+- **Rewards Performance**: Investigates which rewards are associated with the highest spending and the frequency of their redemption.
+- **Customer Engagement Metrics**: Assesses overall customer engagement with the rewards program based on spending thresholds and reward usage.

 ## Skills Used